 In addition to maintaining that the allegations are false, Singer implied that "guilt by association" is being used as means of attacking him.
 The climate of accusation mentioned in his post presumably points to figures like Lousie C.K. and Kevin Spacey, who've publicly undergone professional ramifications following reports of harassment or misconduct.
 The shortened link in his post refers to a THR story detailing allegations against Jeff Herman, the attorney who represented both of Singer's accusers.

-#TimesUp and #MeToo have expedited conversations around sexual abuse in Hollywood to the point that people are still sharing their stories and discussing prevention strategies a year later.
-Celebrities like Corey Haim, Rose McGowan, and Alyssa Milano have been particularly vocal about advocating for the protection of women and children working in the industry, and the conviction of Billy Cosby stands out as a defining testament, beyond reasonable doubt, for sexual abuse victims.
-While both of the lawsuits of against Singer were previously withdrawn, his post seems to echo the sentiments of Woody Allen, who called #TimesUp and #MeToo a "witch hunt," following abuse allegations leveled against him.
-With regards to Singer, however, it remains to be seen just how much these new allegations will impact his career, given the fact that he's now in talks to direct an adaptation of Red Sonja.
+#TimesUp and #MeToo have expedited conversations around sexual abuse in Hollywood to the point that people are still sharing their stories and discussing support strategies a year later.
+Celebrities like Corey Haim, Rose McGowan, and Alyssa Milano have been particularly vocal about advocating for the protection of women and children working in the industry.
+While the conviction of Billy Cosby stands out as a major example of a Hollywood figure being held accountable by the law, many accusations have yet to go to court.
+While both of the lawsuits of against Singer were previously withdrawn, his post seems to echo the sentiments of Woody Allen, who called #TimesUp and #MeToo a "witch hunt," following abuse allegations against him.
+With regards to Singer, however, it remains to be seen just how much the new allegations will impact his career, given the fact that he's now in talks to direct an adaptation of Red Sonja.

 Source: Bryan Singer